IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Solution creation.md

             - route-table
 ```

-> 1. `Azure/ResourceModules` repo has been checked out in a nested folder called `ResourceModules` (unlike in the above mentiunod GitHub sample workflow and due to restrictions in order to support all publishing options in ADO.)
+> 1. `Azure/ResourceModules` repo has been checked out in a nested folder called `ResourceModules` (unlike in the above mentioned GitHub sample workflow and due to restrictions in order to support all publishing options in ADO.)
 > 1. `Litware/Platform` repo has been checked out in a nested folder, called `Platform`, to distinguish it from the folders of the other repo in the agent, and in order to support multiple repositories.

 </details>